 Windy Ridge Viewpoint was created after Mt St Helens’ devastating eruption in 1980.
 All earlier trails around Mt St Helens were decimated by the eruption.
 This gave park planners the rare freedom to create viewpoints and trails for the sole purpose of allowing visitors to enjoy the unique features of the area.
-Only a few short years after the eruption visitors were able to drive to the newly completed Windy Ridge Viewpoint to take in the devastation for themselves.
+Only a few short years after the eruption, visitors were able to drive to the newly completed Windy Ridge Viewpoint to see the devastation for themselves.

 Driving to Windy Ridge

-The main attraction at Windy Ridge is by far its unbelievable 360° view which is only accessible by climbing the nearby 368-step sand ladder.
-The ladder is located just off the parking lot which makes it an accessible, albeit tiring, climb.
+The main attraction at Windy Ridge is its unbelievable 360° view which is only accessible by climbing the nearby 368-step sand ladder.
+The ladder, which is actually a staircase, is located just off the parking lot which makes it an accessible, albeit tiring, climb.
 The steps are large and awkward and the wind blows in strong waves off the side of the sandy hill.
-The sun beat down as we made our way up but the wind kept us cool.
-Make sure to wear sunscreen as the coolness of the wind and elevation is truly deceiving!
+The sun beats down as you make your way up but the wind will keep you cool.
+Make sure to wear sunscreen because the coolness of the wind and elevation is deceiving.

-From the top of the ladder, we had an unobstructed view in every direction.
-The sheer distance we could see was nothing less than astounding!
-The log filled waters of Spirit Lake drew our attention to the north and we spotted Mt Margaret in the distance.
-The day was crystal clear and Mt Rainier, Mt Adams, and even Mt Hood rose from the skyline around us.
-We could see four volcanoes from our impeccable location!
+From the top of the ladder, you’ll have an unobstructed view in every direction.
+The sheer distance you can see is nothing less than astounding.
+The log filled waters of Spirit Lake will draw your attention to the north and you’ll spot Mt Margaret in the distance.
+If it’s a clear day, Mt Rainier, Mt Adams, and even Mt Hood rise from the skyline around you.
+If you’re lucky, you’ll be able to see four volcanoes from your impeccable location!

-A short walk from the top of the ladder brought us to a wooden observation platform with information about Spirit Lake and the area.
+A short walk from the top of the ladder brings you to a wooden observation platform with information about Spirit Lake and the area.

 Spirit Lake is located only five miles north of Mt St Helens and was once a popular vacationing spot with six camps along its shores.
 People flocked there to enjoy its crystal clear waters and enjoy the serene beauty.
 It was all destroyed on May 18, 1980.